 Climate and the environment.

-A rapid transition to electromobility in the transport sector is key to climate neutrality.
-At the BMW Group, we have a clear goal: to reduce the carbon footprint of the entire value chain for our vehicles.
-BMW AG clearly and publicly supports the Paris Climate Agreement and has pledged to do its part to achieve its targets.
-In 2021 we became the first German automotive manufacturer to join the Science Based Targets Initiative’s (SBTi) Business Ambition for 1.5°C campaign.
-Following this goal, our lobbying and advocacy are also aligned with the Paris Climate Agreement.
+On the road to net zero, a rapid transition to electromobility in the transport sector is key.
+At the BMW Group, we have a clear goal: to reduce our carbon footprint at every level and along the entire value chain for our vehicles.
+That’s why BMW AG clearly and publicly supports the Paris Climate Agreement and has pledged to achieve its targets.
+In keeping with this goal, our lobbying and advocacy are also aligned with the Paris Climate Agreement.

-Together with our suppliers, we advocate for decarbonisation and renewable energies.
-The aim should ultimately be to establish national and international carbon limits and trading systems as key to supporting the decarbonisation of all industries.
+Together with our suppliers, we advocate for decarbonisation and the use of renewable energies.
+Over the longer term, the aim should be to establish national and international carbon limits and suitable trading systems as key instruments to support the decarbonisation of all industries.

 When it comes to achieving climate goals, the European Union (EU) considers itself a global trailblazer.
 Ambitious climate protection targets have also been proposed by the US and Chinese governments.

-When it comes to saving resources and reducing environmental impacts, the BMW Group is a great supporter of global efforts to boost circularity and the circular economy.
-Our own endeavours in this regard are underpinned by stringent targets for the use of secondary raw materials.
-With the right framework conditions, these will become more readily available and of higher quality.
-However, we don’t consider sector- and material-specific quotas for the use of recyclates to be a viable alternative, as it is inefficient and would distort the market.
+The BMW Group is a great supporter of global efforts to boost circularity and the circular economy in order to save resources and reduce environmental impacts.
+Our endeavours are supported by framework conditions to increase the availability and quality of secondary raw materials.
+But sector- and material-specific quotas for the use of recyclates are something we consider inefficient, and we believe they distort the market.
 In our view, circularity is like CO2 emissions: it requires a holistic approach.

 Digitalisation.